Automattic/pym-shortcode/docs/readme.md

 This plugin is released under the GNU GPL, version 2 or later.

 `Pym.js`, included in this plugin, is [released under the MIT open source license](https://github.com/nprapps/pym.js/tree/master#license-and-credits).

+### How do I contribute to this plugin?

+We welcome your contributions; please see [the contribution instructions](../contributing.md).

 ## Other Pym Resources